 The City of Aspen is partnering with the Aspen Pitkin County Housing Authority (APCHA) and Colorado Energy Smart to offer a simple way to make quick and simple energy-saving upgrades to affordable housing units in Aspen at the time of sale.
 Learn more here.

 The City of Aspen municipal electric utility is on track to be carbon neutral by 2015.
 Currently, the utility produces 75% of its energy from renewable resources, harnessing power from wind (~32%), hydroelectric (~40%) and other non carbon (~3%) sources.
-Over the next five years, more renewable sources will be added to the fuel mix to realize the maximum possible amount of carbon free energy while still meeting baseload needs.
+Over the next few years, more renewable sources will be added to the fuel mix to realize the maximum possible amount of carbon free energy while still meeting baseload needs.
 By investing in projects that avoid and offset carbon emissions, Aspen Electric will effectively be responsible for zero carbon emissions by 2015.
 This “avoid, reduce, offset” approach to addressing carbon emissions makes smart economic and environmental sense.

 In 2004, the City of Aspen calculated its baseline community-wide emissions inventory.
 Updates were completed using 2007 and 2011 data.
 Emissions inventories will be updated approximately every three years to inform the community on its progress in meeting 2020 emissions reduction goals and to inform future policies and programs to address carbon emissions.